Savory/Danet/README.md

 - **Modules** - exactly what you think they are.
 - **Controllers** - To handle requests.
-- **Dependency Injection** - Let Danet take care of instantiating stuff when you it is the most convenient.
+- **Dependency Injection** - Let Danet take care of instantiating stuff for you when it is the most convenient.
 - **AuthGuards** - Handle your Authentication/Authorization.
 The whole App get guard, Controllers get guard, Methods get guard, and you get a Guard...
 - **Decorators** - Modules, Controllers, Method, Body, Query Params, do more with less code !